 Combine this with FNQ's heat and humidity - both of which shorten battery life - and you've got a real risk window for seasonal equipment.

-Mills also do significant maintenance and modifications during the off-season.
-Drive parameters get changed, PLC programs get tweaked, HMI screens get updated.
-If the backup is from two seasons ago, it doesn't reflect the current state of the system.
+HMIs carry their own risks over the off-season.
+Panels get bumped during maintenance, power supplies fail, and panels that haven't been powered up for months sometimes don't come back.
+Mills also do significant modifications during the off-season.
+Screens get tweaked, PLC programs get changed, drive parameters get adjusted.
+If your backup is from two seasons ago, it doesn't reflect the current state of the system.

 What Should Be Backed Up